 CEO, Hope Development Initiative

 Dr. Agnes Atim Apea is the founder and CEO of the Hope Development Initiative (HDI), an organization dedicated to empowering rural women in Uganda to become financially independent.
-An entrepreneur herself with over 20 years of experience working with development agencies, Agnes strives every day to instill that same drive that motivated her to found HDI in the farmers that she works with.
+An entrepreneur herself with over 20 years of experience working with development agencies, Apea strives every day to instill that same drive that motivated her to found HDI in the farmers that she works with.

 It was this passion to work toward the economic rights of women that led her to apply to HRAP in 2010.
-Agnes writes: “HRAP built my leadership and advocacy skills” and gave her the opportunity to make crucial connections with other organizations.
+Apea writes: “HRAP built my leadership and advocacy skills” and gave her the opportunity to make crucial connections with other organizations.
 In fact, she was able to secure funding from UN Women after meeting representatives during her time with HRAP.
-Not only did Agnes establish important points of contact, but she also made lasting friendships with her fellow advocate class, with which she is “constantly in contact.”
+Not only did Apea establish important points of contact, but she also made lasting friendships with her fellow advocate class, with which she is “constantly in contact.”

-For her tireless devotion to HDI’s cause, Agnes was honored with the Presidential Golden Jubilee Award on International Women’s Day in 2016.
+For her tireless devotion to HDI’s cause, Apea was honored with the Presidential Golden Jubilee Award on International Women’s Day in 2016.
 Today, she continues to work as passionately as ever with nearly 11,000 farmers in Uganda, helping them to maximize crop yield and profits.

 —Article written April 2017